umbraco/UmbracoDocs/Documentation/Development-Guidelines/v7-building-angular-project.md

 	sudo npm install -g grunt-cli

 This installs a `grunt` command into your terminal so you can run grunt scripts with simple commands.
-That migth sound scary, but really isn't, for working with Umbraco 7, you will become really good friends with `grunt` and your terminal.
+That might sound scary, but really isn't, for working with Umbraco 7, you will become really good friends with `grunt` and your terminal.

 ###Project dependencies
 Now its time to install all the dependencies that the project requires to compile, debug, test, minify and so on.
-Luckily this is all automatic, and is done wiht the node.js package manager (which you already have installed with node)
+Luckily this is all automatic, and is done with the node.js package manager (which you already have installed with node)

 In your terminal, browse to the `Umbraco.Web.Ui.Client` folder and run the command: